-Most interestingly, the above mentioned names are at least famous.
+Most interestingly, the above-mentioned names are at least famous.
 The recent list of the members of the delegation who were sent in 2010 includes many names whose credentials are little known.
 Like Prof. SK Jabeen, Advocate Muzaffar Paray, Shahid Meer Khan, Maulana Syed Muhammad Hussaini, Dr Shahid A Marchant, Maulana Mahmoodul Hasan Qasmi, Mushtaque Ataullah Antulay, Nilam Antulay, HH Shukkarno, leather exporter and fleet operator, Mohabbat Ali and many more….

-BeyondHeadlines (BH) is revealing this fact on the basis of the information provided by the Ministry of External Affairs when the BH, through Right to Information Act (RTI), asked the ministry to give the list of members of last 10 delegations, criteria of selection and details of expenditure on each delegation every year.
+BeyondHeadlines (BH) is revealing this fact on the basis of the information provided by the Ministry of External Affairs when the BH, through the Right to Information Act (RTI), asked the ministry to give the list of members of last 10 delegations, criteria of selection and details of expenditure on each delegation every year.

 According to the data, a total of 51 high-profile politicians and bureaucrats, including others, were sent on official hajj in 2006.
 From 2000 to 2005 and in 2007 to 2010, this number stood at 20 or 30.

-Interestingly, politicians and journalists are about one third of every delegation.
+Interestingly, politicians and journalists are about one-third of every delegation.
 The 2010 list include 30 members, in which seven are politicians.
 A total of 26 people were sent in the delegation, which had 10 politicians.
 In 2008, of 34 members of the hajj goodwill delegation, 11 are active or former politicians and one journalist.
-Similarly, in 2007, of 29 members, 9 are politicians and 4 journalists.
+Similarly, in 2007, of 29 members, 9 are politicians and 4 were journalists.

 Another group of professionals, considered more sacred than the other two, also gets good space in the delegation.
-Social workers, leather exporter, fleet operator, clerics, imams, muftis and sajjada Nasheens also make the ‘official’ holy trip.
+Social workers, leather exporter, fleet operator, clerics, imams, muftis, and sajjada Nasheens also make the ‘official’ holy trip.

-If there were 11 politicians and one journalist in the 2008 delegation, there were at least five religious heads, including Imam of Parliament Street Masjid, Jaimat Ulema Nagpur president and Sajjadah Nasheen of Dargah Hazrat Saleem Chishti, Fatehpur Sikri.
+If there were 11 politicians and one journalist in the 2008 delegation, there were at least five religious heads, including Imam of Parliament Street Masjid, Jaimat Ulema Nagpur president, and Sajjadah Nasheen of Dargah Hazrat Saleem Chishti, Fatehpur Sikri.